22125027-22125037-Thesis-August-2026/Thesis-Documentations/08-Product-Showcase/Mobile-App-Showcase.md

    steps, and **leave a rating & review** to help others.

-You're always in control of your appointments — confirm, view details, or cancel with a reason — and you get notified the moment your therapist confirms.
+You're always in control of your appointments — confirm, view details, or cancel with a reason — and you're kept in the loop by both a **push notification and an email** the moment your therapist confirms (or if a session is cancelled), so a change to your plans never slips past you.

 ---